 - Location: Altadena.
 From I-210, take the Lincoln Ave. exit and head north for two miles.
 Turn left on Canyon Crest Road, go a total of 1.2 miles and turn left on Cloverhill.
-Take the first right on to El Prieto Road and park near the end of the street.
+Park where available on the corner of El Prieto and Cloverhill.
 From the west, take I-210 to the Arroyo Blvd/Windsor Ave. exit and turn left.
 Cross the freeway and go right on Woodbury.
 Go 0.5 miles and turn left on Lincoln and go 1.4 miles to Canyon Crest, then follow Canyon Crest to Cloverhill and El Prieto.
 The hike begins in a wide driveway between the second and third houses on El Prieto north of Cloverhill on the west (left) side of the street.

 - Agency: Angeles National Forest/Los Angeles River Ranger District